im-varun/sareq/docs/cli/sareq.md

 title: sareq
 ---

-A CLI-based HTTP client for modern developers
+A modern, open-source HTTP client for the command line

 ### Options